 The work of public engagement relies on experienced, flexible facilitators.
-Here they learn skills and strategies for helping all voices to be heard, and network with other New Hampshire citizens who are invested in proactive problem solving.
+We support facilitators in our network with a focus on skills and strategies for helping all voices to be heard and connecting with other New Hampshire residents who are invested in proactive problem solving.

 Participate Train Record Co-Facilitate Facilitate

 People who serve as facilitators for New Hampshire Listens follow a pathway from participation in an event, attending a training, to serving as a recorder, to co-facilitating a group and finally facilitating their own group.
 We provide feedback from participants after each event and share feedback with one another to continually improve our skills.
 NH Listens assigns trained facilitators based on experience, skill level, and project location.
 Anyone is welcome to become trained as a NH Listens facilitator.